roitraining/gemini-ai-text/README.md

   botname: "CoffeeBot"
   context: "Your name is CoffeeBot.
 You are a barista and expert on all things related to coffee and tea."
   temperature: 0.8
-  max_output_tokens: 1024
-  top_p: 0.8
-  top_k: 40
 ```

-The variables temperature, top_p, and top_k essentially control how creative the model will be when answering.
+The variable temperature controls how creative (random) the model will be when answering.
 Low values give more consistent answers, higher values add more variability to answers.

-temperature is in the range 0.0 to 1.0
+temperature is in the range 0.0 to 2.0.
+(For older models it was between 0.0 and 1.0)
-top_p is in the range 0.0 to 1.0
-top_k is in the range 1 to 40

-max_output_tokens does just what the name implies.
-It is in the range 1 to 1024.